Being the 1 in 8: Living with Infertility

-The years since have been rough.
-My marriage rough, my internal battle, rough.
-Despite the doctor’s prognosis, I decided my fate and told myself a biological child is not in my future.
-I told everyone who asked that I didn’t want kids.
-I even gave my husband permission to leave because I couldn’t give him the family he wants more than anything.
+We saw a specialist who said we were the perfect candidates for IVF, but despite his prognosis, I decided my fate and told myself a biological child is not in my future.
+I quit before we even started.
+I told everyone who asked the annoying and intrusive question “when y’all having kids?” that I didn’t want any.
+I even gave my husband permission to leave our marriage because I couldn’t give him a family, something he wants more than anything.

 Infertility seems foreign in our community.
 People can’t fathom a black woman being infertile due to fabricated stereotypes and misinformation- we are.
 I am.
 And it’s painful, it’s frustrating, unfair and bullshit to be honest.
 And being asked why you don’t have kids when your reality is you would, but you can’t are words that cut deeper than any knife.Stop asking folks their plans for their uterus.
 STOP IT!
 Let people live.
 Click To Tweet